smfm-project/sen2mosaic/docs/source/command_line.rst

 .. note:: **What if I want data before 6th December 2016?**.

-    The format in which Sentinel-2 data is distributed was modified in December 2016, and at present the download tool does not support the earlier format.
+    The format in which Sentinel-2 data is distributed was modified in December 2016, and the earlier format is nto well supported.
 As there is a limited volume of data from before this date, we recommend downloading the data from `Scihub <https://scihub.copernicus.eu/>`_.

     A nice tool to help out with this is `aria2 <https://aria2.github.io/>`_.
 After adding products to your basket at Sentinelhub, you'll download a metadata file called ``products.meta4``.
 Use aria2 to download the file's contents as follows: